rern/RuneUI_enhancement/features.md

 	- Start time within song can be set while stop
 	- Show elapsed in gray while pause
 - Coverart
+	- Can be set to scale up with page width
 	- Get local files first (easiest to manage ang can be used to overide the ones in ID3tag)
 	- Extract from ID3tag if local files not available (used for songs from various albums in the same directory)
 	- Get from last.fm if not locally available